Avoid Paying Full Price: Tips & Tricks for Shopping in Spain

 With prices at well over 50€ for top brand fragrances, have you ever though of trying a smell-alike?

 Although not officially sold as copies, Equivalenza stores around Spain sell fragrances for under 20€, many of which are hard to tell from the originals.
+Supermarkets also have their own in-house brands of fragrances.

 Maybe you hate the thought of buying online, but that’s not to stop you from comparing prices.
-Before you go shopping take 10 minutes at home to check out prices on Amazon, El Corte Ingles, Worten, Media Markt, Fnac and Carrefour.
+Before you go shopping take ten minutes at home to check out prices on Amazon, El Corte Ingles, Worten, Media Markt, Fnac and Carrefour.

 When you’re in a bricks-and-mortar store, carry out a quick check on your smartphone to make sure you’re getting the best deal.